Client

 Countries across Latin America and the Caribbean

-I mapped the full user journey across both sides of the platform before moving to interface design — tracing the pathways for each internal role and the external supplier through every stage of the onboarding and evaluation process.
+Tracing the pathways for each internal role and the external supplier through every stage of onboarding and evaluation made the structural split visible before it became a design decision.

-Supplier360 shipped as a commercial product, now live across Latin America as part of the CIAL Dun & Bradstreet platform suite.
-Companies moved their supplier portfolios off spreadsheets and into one auditable system — with D&B risk data integrated at every evaluation stage and suppliers completing their own onboarding without requiring manual intervention from the buyer’s team.
+Supplier360 shipped as a commercial product, now live across Latin America inside the CIAL Dun & Bradstreet suite.
+D&B risk data sits at every evaluation stage, and suppliers complete their own onboarding without the buyer's team stepping in to do it for them.